Trade-off on Sim2Real Learning: Real-world Learning Faster than Simulations: Discussion

 \subsection{Effect of Random Rollouts in Deep PILCO}

-Observing the first few episodes of the training curves of Deep PILCO in Figure \ref{fig:result}, we noticed that the initial reward of the 1v2 case was already much higher than that of the 1v1 case.
+Observing the first few episodes of the training curves of Deep PILCO in Fig. \ref{fig:result}, we noticed that the initial reward of the 1v2 case was already much higher than that of the 1v1 case.
 This implies that the initial random rollouts in the 1v2 case explored more beneficial trajectories so that the first learned dynamics model was already expressive enough to achieve a high reward.
 Nonetheless, there is no guarantee such that a better initialization leads to faster learning.
 Likewise, increasing the number of initial random rollouts also did not enhance the performance evidently during our experiments, which is consistent with the finding of \cite{MbMf2018}.
-In their work, which combines model predictive control (MPC) and reinforcement learning, they evaluated various design decisions, including the number of initial random trajectories, for their model-based RL algorithm.
-They found that although a higher amount of initial training data leads to higher initial performance, low-data initialization runs were able to reach a high final performance level as well, due to the reinforcement data aggregation.
+In their work, which combines model predictive control (MPC) and reinforcement learning, they evaluated various design decisions and found that low-data initialization runs were able to reach a high final performance level as well due to the reinforcement data aggregation.